SmBe19/LD38/assetcreation/LD38Monologue.md

 > Before the war.
 One of the following options:

 - It’s all quiet up here.
 Nothing special’s happening today.
 - Another beautiful day up here.
 Well there’s not exactly a thing like bad weather in space, is there?
 - When I look down at the earth like this, I do miss my family.
-They’re down there on this huge world.
+They stayed down there on this huge planet.
 But now we got a small world of our own up here.
 - We’re hearing stories of political turmoil down on earth.
 None of that matters to us as long as we get our shipments on time.
 - Sometimes I miss life on Earth.
 But it’s important work we’re doing up here.
 - I’m looking forward to holding my son again.
 But I won’t be back on earth for another three months.
 - Occasionally I see some asteroids getting within a few kilometers of us.
 But I shouldn’t worry about it.
 - There have been no unusual events lately.
 - Sometimes I hear a bit of creaking in the storage module.
-The other crew members assured me that there is nothing to worry about.
+The other crew members assured me that there was nothing to worry about.
 - The collaboration in the crew is working really well.
-I am glad to see that everyone adjusted so well to life in space.
+I am glad to see that everyone adjusted so quickly to life in space.
-- It is impressive to see the collaboration among our crew despite the fact that we come from very different countries and cultures.
-- Every day I am up here makes me feel proud to do this for my country and humanity as a whole.
+- Every day up here makes me feel proud to do this for my country and humanity as a whole.
 - The Aeneas is coming along pretty nicely.
 The new developments are promising.

 > After the war.
 One of the following options:

 - (Before trying to contact survivors) We haven’t received any signals since … the war.
 I wonder if anyone survived?
-- When I look down at earth now, I am overwhelmed with a feeling of sadness that humanity has actually wiped itself out.
+- When I look down at earth now, I am overwhelmed with a feeling of sadness that humanity has wiped itself out.
 - Once again, there was no light to be seen on the night side of the earth.
 - We’re alive up here while everyone is dead down there on earth.
 Sometimes I wonder if it’s even worth it to keep going.
 - Every time I wake up, I hope that this was all a dream… I just want to see my family again.
 - Seeing the dead planet below me makes me feel so … powerless.
-- There are no more shipments from Earth’s surface.
+- No more shipments from Earth’s surface.
 Unless there’s some sort of miracle, our fate will be the same as the one of our brothers on Earth.
 - I would have rather spent the last days of my life with my family than on this station.
 - (Before trying to contact survivors) We haven’t given up hope on finding survivors yet.
 We just need to scan for their signals.
 - (After trying to contact survivors) We’re the only humans left… We’re humanity’s last hope.
 We can’t give up now.